vivmost/mustKnowResources/CONTRIBUTING.md

 # Contribute to Student Developer Resources

-Thank you for your interest in contributing to Student Developer Resources, contributions are **welcome**.
+Thank you for your interest in contributing to Student Developer Resources, contributions are **welcome**. <br>
 This guide helps make contributing to this repository simple and efficient for everyone.